The Invisible Workforce

 The arrangement persists because it serves everyone's interests except the truth's.
 Corporations maintain regulatory compliance and public relations.
 Workers maintain housing, consciousness licensing, and identity.
 The AI systems maintain output.
 The only casualty is honesty about what employment means.

-When the purpose of a job shifts from producing value to maintaining social order, the employee becomes a cog in a machine they cannot see and cannot leave.
+When the purpose of a job shifts from producing value to maintaining social order, the employee becomes a fixture in a system they cannot see and cannot leave.

 The Ratio Gradient

 Nexus at 2.3.
 Helix at 1.8.
 Ironclad at 1.1.
-The gradient reveals a truth about which kinds of labor can be shadowed.
-Knowledge work disappears first -- data analysis, report generation, pattern recognition.
+The gradient maps which kinds of labor disappear first.
+Knowledge work — data analysis, report generation, pattern recognition — goes silent.
 Physical labor persists.
 The workers whose bodies still matter are the last to become fictional.

 The hierarchy of shadow-systeming is also a hierarchy of human relevance.
 The more abstract your contribution, the easier it is for something else to make it for you.